GetCommunity/roots/CONTRIBUTING.md

 ### Feature requests

-Kobalte components can always be improved upon.
 If you have a feature request, you can use our Feature Request issue template.
 For new component or larger scopes of work, it is a good idea to open a Request For Comments (RFC) first to gather feedback from the team.
-Create a [new discussion](https://github.com/kobaltedev/kobalte/discussions/categories/rfc) in the RFC category by using our [RFC](https://github.com/kobaltedev/kobalte/tree/main/templates/rfc.md) template.
+Create a [new discussion](https://github.com/getcommunity/roots/discussions/categories/rfc) in the RFC category by using our [RFC](https://github.com/getcommunity/roots/tree/main/templates/rfc.md) template.

-## Connect with the community
+## Connect with your community with Get Community

-The [Kobalte channel](https://discord.com/channels/722131463138705510/1063803756388548709) on SolidJS's discord is a great place to chat about Kobalte.
+Send us a message through our [website contact page](https://getcommunity.com/contact/) or email our development team at [joey@getcommunity.com](mailto:joey@getcommunity.com)

 ## Pull requests